This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

-This residential area has seen an emergence of cafes and bars popping up in recent years, plus the Korean corporate giant Lotte has built duty-free shopping malls, theme parks and an observation deck with 360-degree views of Seoul.
+This residential area has seen an emergence of cafes and bars popping up in recent years, plus the Korean corporate giant Lotte has built duty-free shopping malls, theme parks and an observation deck (Seoul Sky) with 360-degree views of Seoul.

 The 1988 Olympics stadium is also located in Jamsil and hosts an annual baseball tournament.

 The downside to staying in Jamsil is that it is less centrally located than other Seoul neighbourhoods on this list, and is a much quieter part of town.

 It is however a perfect place to stay in Seoul for families, as it has lots of child-friendly entertainment on your doorstep with attractions such as Lotte World Adventure and Lotte World Aquarium.
 Jamsil is also close to the Han River.

 - Enjoy a day out at Lotte World Adventure Park – the biggest theme park in Seoul